The "Family Station" team during the "Long Night of Research " event

 In accordance with the Universities Act at Austria's universities, the "GENDERPLATTFORM" includes institutes, departments and facilities that coordinate tasks in the area of teaching equal opportunity, the advancement of women, and gender studies.

-The committee of experts will meet on Monday, September 26, and Tuesday, September 27, to collaborate and exchange information.
+Th expert committee met on Monday, September 26, and Tuesday, September 27, to discuss cooperation efforts and exchange information.
+Read more here...

 Soroptimist Scholarship at the JKU Faculty of Medicine